 The installer shall ensure that all preservative and storage lubricants are suitable for the specific application.

-2.3.15 Unless otherwise specified, special-purpose equipment shall be stored with a positive pressure, 2 mm to 3 mm Hg (1 in. to 2 in. w.c.), dry nitrogen purge (see Note 1 below).
+2.3.15 Unless otherwise specified, special-purpose equipment shall be stored with a positive pressure, 2 mm to 3 mm Hg (1 in. to 2 in. w.c.), dry nitrogen purge.
 The equipment shall have a temporary gauge to determine purge pressure.
 Remove the temporary gauge before start-up.
 The equipment shall be inspected weekly to ensure that purge integrity is maintained.
-If a positive pressure cannot be maintained, purge at a rate of 2 SLPM to 3 SLPM (4 SCFH to 6 SCFH).NOTE 1 Review all nitrogen purge installations with the user’s safety personnel with respect to confined space procedures,
+If a positive pressure cannot be maintained, purge at a rate of 2 SLPM to 3 SLPM (4 SCFH to 6 SCFH).
+Review all nitrogen purge installations with the user’s safety personnel with respect to confined space procedures,

 warning signs, and asphyxiation hazards before putting the purge into service.